imdadayouarenada/BOREAL/README.md

 source boreal-env/bin/activate  # On Linux/Mac
 boreal-env\Scripts\activate     # On Windows
 ```
-Conda can also be used:
+Conda can also be used (no need to install dependencies after):
 ```bash
 conda env create -f environment.yml conda activate boreal-env-conda